quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

 QUIC ({{!RFC9000}}) defines a RESET_STREAM frame to reset a stream.
 When a sender resets a stream, it stops retransmitting STREAM frames for this stream.
 On the receiver side, there is no guarantee that any of the data sent on that stream is delivered to the application.
+The only application protocol data contained in RESET_STREAM is a 62-bit error code.
-This document defines a new QUIC frame, the RELIABLE_RESET_STREAM frame, that resets a stream, while guaranteeing reliable delivery of stream data up to a certain byte offset.
+This document defines a new QUIC frame, RESET_STREAM_WITH_PAYLOAD, that acts in the same way as RESET_STREAM, but contains additional application protocol payload.

 --- middle